This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 What is NeoCov?

 NeoCov was first discovered in one of the bat species called Neoromicia capensis, hence the name ‘NeoCov’.
-A study by researchers in Wuhan University and the Chinese Academy Sciences Institute of Biophysics says that the virus might be deadly to humans and it could make 1 in 3 infected people die.
+A study by researchers at Wuhan University and the Chinese Academy Sciences Institute of Biophysics says that the virus might be deadly to humans and it could make 1 in 3 infected people to die.

 In 2014, it was discovered that NeoCov has 85% similarity in genetics with the MERS-CoV virus, which caused an epidemic and outbreak in some countries in the Middle East around 2012 and 2015 with a death rate of 35%.